![]() |

 Oudie Flight Computer

-Jump to Index of Presentations ChicagoLand Glider Council Presentations These presentations come from past ChicagoLand Glider Council meetings.
-Jump to Index of Presentations ![]() Blanik L-13/L-23/L-33 Strut Information and Repair The repair/rebuild of the L-13/L-23/L-33 strut landing gear strut is an important skill if your strut has collapsed and is no longer holding gas (typically nitrogen).
+[Jump to the Index of Presentations] ![]() Blanik L-13/L-23/L-33 Strut Information and Repair The repair/rebuild of the L-13/L-23/L-33 strut landing gear strut is an important skill if your strut has collapsed and is no longer holding gas (typically nitrogen).
 A repair/rebuild kit is required.
 Old parts should not be reused and the new kit is not commonly available.
 To my knowledge kits are only available from Blanik (approximate cost US$500).
 Note that a replacement new strut is much more expensive.
 Also note that L-13's have been effectively grounded (at least in the US) and used struts from an L-13 can be reused in L-23's and L-33's.
 Several items are included here for downloading;

 Soaring Flight Computers NEEDS SOME SERIOUS UPDATING!
 This presentation details GPS systems for use for soaring pilots.
 I talk about how flight recorders are used, how they are wired together, how to upload and download flight logs and other details.
 I deal with what flight computers bring to the party, how they can help soaring, how they enhance moving map PDA displays, file structure, etc. Download this 2007 SSA Convention presentation for complete details.